 |The software was designed by Gio Wiederhold and its use was taught to physicians and researchers by Voy Wiederhold.|

-Long film clip with the Intro and ACME Segment (avi format, 9 minutes, 107Mbytes)
+Long film clip with the Intro and ACME Segment (source in avi format)), 9 minutes, 95/107Mbytes); from an IBM movie advocation real time computation (source in VOB format), 75/300Mbytes

 copied from a 1969 IBM 16mm film on Laboratory-based Automation.

-We also have on-line a section from the film pertaining to Syntex and the conclusion (avi format, 4 minutes, 17Mbytes) (or its source (VOB format) 171Mbytes).
+We also had on-line a section from the film pertaining to Syntex and the conclusion (avi format, 4 minutes, 17Mbytes) (or its source (VOB format) 171Mbytes).

-The thirty-five years preceding the transfer to DVD caused the green and blue colors to fade.
+The thirty-five years preceding the transfer to a digital format caused the green and blue colors to fade.

 About 40 pictures extracted from the film are on-line.